vladimir-dinolov/Data-Science-Portfolio/README.md

 # Welcome!
-My name is Vladimir Dinolov and I'm a Junior Data Scientist.
+My name is Vladimir Dinolov and I'm a Data Analyst.
 I'm also an education subject matter expert with a background in social impact.
 Data Science and Education are my passions.
 I have been working in data science and analytics for over 2 years.
 In my previous career, I was a high performing educator ranked in the top 1% of 10,000 teachers in the Dallas-Fort Worth Area.
 I was then given the title 'Master Teacher' by the Texas Education Agency Commissioner.
 My success in the classroom led me to apply that same work ethic to becoming a Data Scientist, receiving my M.S. in Applied Data Science.
 I use a blend of information management, statistics, and computer science techniques and tools like Python, R, SQL, and Tableau to analyze big data and create visualizations that drive impact.

 # [Project 1: Erasing the Opportunity Gap in NYC Public Schools](https://github.com/vladimir-dinolov/NYDOE.git)